4N0N-4K5K/adminlogin/README.md

 ## ⚡️ Installation

 You can download the latest tarball by clicking [here](https://github.com/ygorsimoes/Heimdall/tarball/master) or latest zipball by clicking [here](https://github.com/ygorsimoes/Heimdall/zipball/master).
-Any questions, errors or solutions, contact one of the project's developers.

 Download the project:
 ```zsh